Control 2.2: Environment Groups and Tier Classification

 - Zone 3 (Enterprise Managed): Production and enterprise-managed workloads; may include regulated data; highest audit expectations

-Environment groups work in conjunction with Managed Environments (Control 2.1) and Environment Routing (Control 2.15) to ensure makers are placed into correctly governed environments that inherit appropriate rules automatically.
+Environment groups work in conjunction with Managed Environments (Control 2.1) and Environment Routing (Control 2.15) so that makers are placed into correctly governed environments that inherit appropriate rules automatically.

 Key Configuration Points